Area codes 410, 443, and 667: History

 By 2011, the 410/443 area was once again running out of numbers because of the continued proliferation of cell phones.
 To spare residents another number change to a new area code, a third overlay code, area code 667, was implemented on March 24, 2012.
-This had the effect of assigning 24 million numbers to just over four million people.
+This assigned 24 million numbers to just over four million people.
 Based on current projections, a fourth area code will not be required in the region until about 2030.

 Coverage

 The counties served by these area codes include: